onsip/sipjs.com/content/faq.md

 # Frequently Asked Questions

 ## I would like to use SIP.js in Node.js, React Native, Nativescript, some other non web browser environment.
 How can I do this?
 We are a small team at OnSIP and an even smaller subset of us actively working on SIP.js.
-We cannot support all of these different environments so we choose to support only the latest versions of the major browsers.
-Chrome, Firefox, Safari, Internet Explorer Edge, and Opera.
+We cannot support all of these different environments, so we choose to support only the latest versions of the major browsers.
+Chrome, Firefox, Safari, Microsoft Edge (with adapter.js), and Opera.
 If you do get something working in a different environment we would happily take a pull request back to the library to help out the rest of the community.

 ## Does SIP.js work on mobile?
 See the previous answer, but we choose to support only the latest versions of major mobile browsers.
-This would be Chrome on Android and iOS on Safari.
+This would be Chrome on Android and Safari on iOS.

 ## I am using Simple and would like to do something that is not supported.
 Can you add support for it?
 No. Simple is intended to help get someone up and running quickly.
 If you need to do something more please upgrade to the full [SIP.js API](/api/0.11.0/).